vcflib/vcflib/doc/vcfremap.md

 # DESCRIPTION

 For each alternate allele, attempt to realign against the reference with lowered gap open penalty.
 If realignment is possible, adjust the cigar and reference/alternate alleles.
+Observe how different alignment parameters, including context and entropy-dependent ones, influence variant classification and interpretation.